 It takes about a week for us to review all applications after each application deadline.
 The information you provide in the online application will help us gain a more thorough understanding of who you are, your unique strengths, and motivations for joining the corps.
 Having this full picture will help us decide if you should move on to the final interview.

 2 Weeks: Prepare for Interview & Submit Additional Materials

 If you are invited to the interview, you will be notified about one week after the application deadline.
 You will then have about two weeks to prepare for the interview and submit required materials such as college transcripts and letters of recommendation.
 These materials provide us with additional examples of your leadership and accomplishments before you head into the interview.

 We ask you to reserve a full day for the interview.
 During the interview day you’ll teach a five-minute lesson, participate in group activities, and meet 1:1 with an interviewer to discuss your accomplishments and interest in joining the corps.

-We will then evaluate your full application.
-Our admissions process is holistic, meaning we look at all the information you've provided when evaluating your candidacy.
-We'll take everything from your initial application, to your sample lesson, and 1:1 interview into consideration
+We’ll then evaluate your full application.
+Our admissions process is holistic, meaning we look at all the information you’ve provided when evaluating your candidacy.
+We’ll take everything from your initial application, to your sample lesson, and to your 1:1 interview into consideration

-At this time, you will be notified of your admissions decision as well as your region and subject placement.
-If you have received an offer to join the corps, you will have 10 days to make your decision about whether to accept the offer and become a corps member.
+At this time, you’ll be notified of your admissions decision and your region and subject placement.
+If you’ve received an offer to join the corps, you’ll have 10 days to make your decision about accepting your offer to become a corps member.

 Summer training typically includes a 6-8 week continuous commitment over the summer, beginning as early as mid-May.
 Corps members are required to attend the summer training in full.
 As a general rule of thumb, once you begin your summer training, you can expect to have weekday commitments from that day forward until the beginning of the school year.